thegymnasium/seemingly-seamless/slides-intro.md

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/5DiJ_2Bz2hM?si=7oauqxnLKzUk8317" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe> -->

-Notes: (Roman) This talk is a continuation of the previous presentation.
+Notes: Our talk today is somewhat a continuation of the previous presentation, a decade later.
 All civilization is built on the shoulders of giants.

+---

+### 2018: migration <!-- .element: class="hide" -->

+2018: Migration to Hawthorn

+Notes: (and time stood still)
+no pop quizzes, just exceptional performance

+---

+### 2024 Redwood <!-- .element: class="hide" -->

+2024: Migration from Hawthorn to Redwood

+Notes:
+10 versions in 10 hours (with a lot planning)

+---

+### 2025: stick around <!-- .element: class="hide" -->

+2025: 🔮 🎱 🥠 Twists, turns, and a big reveal…

+Stick around. 🙏

+Notes: Next up, Justin will talk about design.